searchisko/project-classifier-poc/deployable/search_service/training/README.md

 * **source**: Document source, e.g. stackoverflow.
 Can be left empty.
 * **target**: Target category, matching the prefix of a file of this document.

-The training text of documents is expected to be already preprocessed in csv files in a desired manner.
-The scored texts, however do not have to be preprocessed - the service will preprocess them before the scoring process using service default [preprocess_text(text)](https://github.com/searchisko/project-classifier-poc/tree/master/data/text_preprocess.py) method.
-See the method for more info.

-Note that if using your own documents with your own preprocessing, the same preprocessing must be propagated into the service so that the words are correctly matched.
-This must be done by passing the preprocess method as argument into ``service.score_doc(preprocess_method=your_method(text))``.
+The training csv-s, as well as the scored contents are expected **not preprocessed**.
+The preprocessing using the given method is performed before the training on training content and before the scoring on scored content.

-Take a look into some implemented [data retrieval procedure](https://github.com/searchisko/project-classifier-poc/tree/master/data/searchisko_requestor.py) to get inspired on how to perform a preprocess for your arbitrary data source.
+You can take a look into some implemented [data retrieval procedure](https://github.com/searchisko/project-classifier-poc/tree/master/data/searchisko_requestor.py) to get inspired on how to perform a download for other data sources into the predefined format.